 I was surprised that the betting markets had the Democratic Party with a 19% chance of retaking Congress.
-To do so, they would have to flip nearly 50 seats.
+To do so, they would have to flip nearly 50 seats!

-Another way to look at it right now the Republicans have their largest House majority since just before the stock market crash kicked off the Great Depression.
+Perhaps an interesting way to look at the current situation is: right now the Republicans have their largest House majority since just before the stock market crash kicked off the Great Depression.

 The traditional way of gerrymandering would be to pack heavily Democratic districts together.
-This is especially easy to do because, in the modern era, their strength has been around cities which are geographically compact.
+This is especially easy to do because, in the modern era, their strength has been around cities which are already geographically compact.
 However, that trick was maxed out after 2002 when suburbs/exurbs became both population-dominant and purple.
 The 2012 approach to gerrymandering became much more sophisticated because the overall voter demographics haven’t been favoring the Republicans since the 1980s.

-I’m not saying TX-2 will flip — a 37 point swing is near impossible — but there is a huge democratic wave sitting behind that Great Red Congressional Firewall and the top of the ticket is actively ripping out parts near the cracks of its very weak foundation.
+I’m not willing to say that TX-2 will flip — a 37 point swing is near impossible — but there is a huge Democratic wave sitting behind that Great Red(MAP) Congressional Firewall, and the top of the ticket is actively ripping out parts near the cracks of its very weak foundation.